-Fans pay an emotional tribute to Sala, a year after he died
+Nantes fans remember Sala; Neymar pays tribute to Bryant

 Nantes said profits made from selling the commemorative blue and white outfit will be allocated to Sala’s former clubs in Argentina.

-Bordeaux won the game 1-0 with veteran forward Jimmy Briand scoring with a low volley from just inside the penalty area.
-Nantes had its Brazilian midfielder Andrei Girotto sent off early in the second half for a second yellow card.
+Bordeaux won 1-0 with veteran forward Jimmy Briand scoring.
+Nantes had its Brazilian midfielder Andrei Girotto sent off early in the second half.
 Nantes is in sixth place and Bordeaux is 10th.

 The fans chanted Sala’s name again for several minutes near the end of the game.